mahen001/utor-cybersec/Kibana-continued.md

 - Before you hand over the server to the IR team, your senior architect has asked that you verify the ELK server is working as expected and pulling both logs and metrics from the pen-testing web servers.

-Your Task: Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.
+**Your Task**: Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.

 ---

-Instructions
+#### Instructions

 The Metrics section for a single VM will show Load and Network Traffic data.